roytang/blog/content/post/2022/07/five-days-in-naga/index.md

 #### Locations and Other Photos

-Trying some new stuff for this post: I made this thing so I can embed a map and list of locations (some with photos) for the trip.
+Trying some new stuff for this post: I had recently started using Foursquare again to log my locations, so I made this thing so I can embed a map and list of locations (some with photos) for the trip.
 Seems like a good way to summarize trips; I'll probably iterate on this a bit moving forward (and maybe update some past trips too!).
 Since I didn't get to wander around much, I don't have a lot of pictures for this trip (I am not posting any photos of the wedding event itself since I don't like posting family pictures publicly.)

 {{% map tag="naga2022" %}}